Standard Drink Calculator

 - Increased risk of getting cancer.

-Remember that overusing anything may seriously shorten your life.
+Remember that addiction and overuse may seriously shorten your life.